Gribek/people/README.md

 * [Available commands](#available-commands)

 ### General info
-The purpose of this project is to create a user database and then be able to obtain statistical information about the users via the command line interface.
+The goal of this project was to prepare scripts that create a user database and then be able to obtain statistical information about the users via the command line interface.
 The program uses the randomuser API (https://randomuser.me/) as a source of data.
- It also allows for the modification of initial data before storing them in the database.
+It also performs some arbitrary modifications of initial data before storing them in the database.

 ### Technologies
 * Python 3.8.5